Jintaku/MagikCogs/README.md

 Example: ``[p]distance 51.301597 -0.598019 51.270664 -0.594132``
 This cog can be used for calculating distances for Pokemon Go ++ users.

-# Star Board:
-Use the ``[p]!addstarboard [channel] [emoji=⭐]`` in the channel of your choice for where you would like stared messages to be saved.
-When a user adds a reaction to a post using the assigned emoji, these messages will be sent to the channel you selected.

-# Tic Tac Toe:
-Use the ``[p]tictactoe`` to start a game of Tic-Tac-Toe  AKA naughts and crosses.
-Play against the bot and see who wins.
-This cog can be used to see the bots response rate.

-# Tweets:
->NOTE: You will need **tweepy** as a Depencency. ``tweepy``.
-Tweets is a cog that will allow you bot to post linked twitter accounts tweets to your discord server channels.
-Use the ``[p]tweets`` to list all extended commands.

 Many   thanks to <b>xDp64x#9133</b> for his support on these cogs.